shabin5785/Golang_notes/GO_1.md

 name matches the last seg ment of its import pat h, making it easy to predic t that the package name of gopl.io/ch2/tempconv is tempconv.

+-The import declarat ion binds a short name to the imported package that may be used to refer to its contents throughout the file.
+The import ab ove lets us refer to names within gopl.io/ch2/tempconv by using a qualified identifier li ke tempconv.CToF.
+By defau lt, the short name is the package name—tempconv in this cas e—but an import declarat ion may specif y an alternat ive name to avoid a conflic t